Fat Transfer Naples, Florida

 Fat Transfer is a revolutionary approach to natural aesthetic enhancement, using your own body’s resources to rejuvenate and reshape.
 This procedure not only enhances specific areas by adding volume but also contours the body by harvesting fat from other regions.
 It’s a dual-benefit, minimally invasive solution for those seeking a harmonious and natural improvement in their appearance.

 Utilize your own body fat for a more natural-looking and feeling enhancement, perfectly harmonized with your physique.

 Simultaneously slim down areas with excess fat while volumizing and contouring desired regions for a balanced silhouette.

 Minimize complications with a procedure that uses your own biological material, ensuring compatibility and a smooth recovery.

 Facial fat transfer is an exciting procedure that allows us to volumetrically augment the face, and restore its youthful, full contours.
 It is well documented that the process of aging involves fat atrophy as well as descent of fat pads.

 During this outpatient procedure, local anesthetic and/or light sedation are used.
 Fat is then harvested from an area of the body such as the abdomen, hips, or thighs.
-A very small cannula is used for the fat transfer.
+A very small cannula is used for fat transfer.
 Because the fat is not a foreign substance, it becomes incorporated as living tissue and there is no risk of rejection.
-There is usually an initial two week period of mild bruising and swelling.
+There is usually an initial two-week period of mild bruising and swelling.